koraixayo/RedChillies-IP/Whitepaper.md

 ## <img src="https://avatars3.githubusercontent.com/u/73444583?s=200&v=4" width = "50 px" /> RedChillies (REDC)
-RedChillies symbolized as REDC is a governance + utility token of RedChillies Labs, Inc. RedChillies Labs is a US-based company that contributes to dApps built on Zilliqa Blockchain focusing on (a) prediction market, (b) gaming
+RedChillies (REDC) is a governance token with utility features of RedChillies Labs, Inc. RedChillies Labs is a US-based company that contributes in development of decentralized application to support mass adoption of blockchain technology.
+REDC token is used primarily in ZilChill platform for gaming and governance purposes, while there can be additional utility use-cases of REDC in collaborated dApps; making REDC a cross-chain and multi-app token.

 Last Updated: July 9, 2021